Must-have Information for New Mexico Residents Injured in Auto Accidents

 Many of these accidents are extremely serious leading to grave injury and even wrongful death.
-The Albuquerque personal injury attorneys of Collins & Collins, P.C. are here to help the victims of car accident all across New Mexico.
+The Albuquerque car accident lawyers of Collins & Collins, P.C. are here to help the victims of auto wrecks all across New Mexico.

-In the meantime, there are a number of important first steps to protect your rights.
-It is important to understand these necessary steps along with the personal injury claims process.
+If you or a loved one has been the unfortunate victim of an automobile accident, there are a number of important first steps to protect your rights.
+It is important to understand steps necessary to pursue your personal injury claims.
+It is also helpful to your peace of mind to understand the personal injury claims process.

 Important First Steps in an Auto Accident